 The process for setting up direct deposit is typically the same, no matter who the employer or payer is.
 It generally only requires a few simple steps.

-1. Ask your employer for the direct deposit form.
+Ask your employer for the direct deposit form.
 This may be a paper form or you may be able to access the form online through your employer’s benefits portal.
-If your employer doesn’t have a form, you may be able to get a from your bank; these are often available online and may be prefilled with all of your account information.
+If your employer doesn’t have a form, you may be able to get one from your bank; these are often available online and may be prefilled with all of your account information.

-2. Fill out the form.
+Fill out the form.
 You’ll likely need to provide most or all of the information listed above.
 If you get the form from your bank, you’ll need to fill in your employer information.

-3. Choose a deposit amount.
+Choose a deposit amount.
 This is typically the amount of your paycheck.
 However, you may be able to split your pay up.
 You might want most of it to go into your checking account and a smaller portion to go into a high-yield savings account to take advantage of a higher annual percentage yield (APY).

-4. Attach a voided check if required.
+Attach a voided check if required.
 Even though you provided all of your account information, you may be asked to attach (or, if you’re signing up electronically, scan) a voided check.
 You may also have the option of attaching or scanning a deposit slip.

-5. Submit the form.
+Submit the form.
 If it’s online, you’ll simply hit a button labeled something like “complete” or “submit.”
 If it’s a physical piece of paper, you’ll want to be sure you give it directly to someone from payroll or human resources since the form contains sensitive information.

-How Long Does Setting up Direct Deposits Take?
+How Long Does Setting Up Direct Deposits Take?

 Confirming if Your Direct Deposit Is Set Up Correctly

 You’ll know direct deposit has started when you don’t receive a physical paycheck or you get a pay stub rather than a check at the end of a pay period.
-At this point, it’s a good idea to log into the appropriate bank account online and check to see if your pay has been credited to the account and in the correct amount.
-If it’s not there or the amount is incorrect, reach out to your employer’s payroll department.Even though the beauty of direct deposit is that it doesn’t require any action on your part, it’s a good idea to periodically check your accounts and make sure everything is getting deposited as it should.Recommended: Guide to Opening a Savings Account Online
+At this point, it’s a good idea to log into the appropriate bank account and check to see if your pay has been credited to the account and in the correct amount.
+If it’s not there or the amount is incorrect, reach out to your employer’s payroll department.Even though the beauty of direct deposit is that it doesn’t require any action on your part, it’s a good idea to periodically check your accounts and make sure everything is getting deposited as it should.Recommended: Guide to Opening a Savings Account

 The Takeaway

-Direct deposit is a free electronic payment service that can give you faster and safer access to your paycheck.
-You’ll need to invest a bit of time upfront in order to set up direct deposit.
-However, the effort will pay off later.
-You won't have to remember to take your checks to the bank or deposit them electronically on your phone each pay period.
-Also, you may be able to automate your savings by having a portion of each paycheck directly deposited into a savings account, where you can take advantage of a higher APY than you could earn on a checking account.If you don’t have a savings account or you have one that pays a low APY, you may want to consider opening a high-yield savings account, which typically pays significantly more than the average interest on a savings account.
+Setting up direct deposit is a simple and secure way to receive payments efficiently.
+By providing the necessary banking details and following your employer or payment provider’s process, you can ensure quick, hassle-free deposits.You can even consider splitting your deposit into both your checking and savings accounts.
+If you don’t have a savings account or you have one that pays a low APY, you may want to consider opening a high-yield savings account, which typically pays significantly more than the average interest on a savings account.
 With Lantern by SoFi’s online banking marketplace, it’s quick and easy to compare high-yield savings accounts based on APY, fees, and balance minimums.Lantern can help you compare online savings accounts and find today’s best rate.

 Frequently Asked Questions